Highlights, Special Features and Opportunities

-- Through the Boe Forum on Public Affairs sponsored by the College’s Center for Western Studies, Augustana has hosted an impressive array of world leaders.
+- Through the Boe Forum on Public Affairs sponsored by the University’s Center for Western Studies, Augustana has hosted an impressive array of world leaders.
 Since the Forum’s founding in 1995, these individuals have visited campus:

 - General Colin Powell

 - Former First Lady Barbara Bush